-Can you imagine how upset you’d feel if you arrived at your new home only to find that your favourite dinner set and collection of teapots had been smashed to pieces.
+Can you imagine how upset you’d feel if you arrived at your new home only to find that your favorite dinner set and collection of teapots had been smashed to pieces?
 Unfortunately, if you fail to pack your boxes properly, then this could actually happen regardless of the care taken by your removalists.

 Packing a box properly isn’t that difficult once you know what you’re doing, so why not read on to find out how the professionals do it.